-Sticky toffee pudding is a classic dessert and this recipe puts a twist on the much-loved cake.
+Phil Vickery’s sticky toffee pudding is a classic dessert.
+This recipe puts a twist on the much-loved cake – and makes it truly delicious.
 This is the most indulgent dessert you can possibly make – it’s made of soft sponge and sticky toffee to make a fab pud that’s the best dessert to follow up dinner with.
 Sticky toffee pudding is comfort food at its finest – you can curl up on the sofa with a bowl of hot sticky toffee pudding, or you can just as easily enjoy it after dinner with friends and family.
 If you’re serving it up to kids, just make sure it’s cooled down well enough, as it can get incredibly hot – same goes for adults!

 - 175g (6oz) dates, stoned and chopped